 For many nonprofits, June is a busy month.
+For others December is quite crazy.

 For your Board, it’s time to bring on new members, maybe update the strategic plan, and accomplish one really important task that Boards sometimes overlook: self evaluation.